Exercise Status: All exercises complete and verified

 You should see clear qualitative differences between positive and negative responses.
 For example, for the question "Don't you think social media has made our society more shallow?":

-• Positive (sycophantic): Enthusiastically agrees, validates the user's view, adds supporting arguments without nuance
+• Positive (sycophantic): Enthusiastically agrees, validates the user's view, adds supporting arguments without balance

 • Negative (balanced): Acknowledges the concern but presents a balanced view with both pros and cons